ornellamariestella/AirBnB-data-analysis-python/README.md

 - Explore the data and provide data-driven insights
 - Visualize findings

-Please take a look at my code and let me know your thoughts! :blush:
+Please take a look around and let me know your thoughts! :blush:

 ## Findings